Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 Interchange Fees Explained: Who Sets the Rate & How Do They Determine It?

 In theory, the fees exist to cover a service provided to you.
-However, some sellers believe interchange fees are unfair, or are at least too exorbitant relative to the service provided.
-Costs will keep rising over time, though, which has led to increased tensions throughout the financial ecosystem.
+However, some sellers think interchange fees are unfair, or are at least too exorbitant relative to the service provided.
+And, as costs keep rising over time, we’re seeing increased tensions throughout the financial ecosystem.

 What are Interchange Fees?